THE HEART OF THE CHRISTIAN ERROR

 The heart of the Christian error is that we have developed a religious formula for salvation.
 We term the formula “accepting Christ,” or “making a decision for Christ.”
 The expressions “accept Christ” and “accepting Christ” and “make a decision for Christ” do not appear anywhere in the Scriptures.
 They should not be used because they convey an unscriptural idea.

-We have made a religion out of what God intends to be a relationship with Himself and with other people.
-Several times in the New Testament we are exhorted to show ourselves worthy of Christ or of the Kingdom of God.
+We have made a religion out of what God intends to be confidence in God, obedience to God, and seeking God.
+Several times in the New Testament, we are exhorted to show ourselves worthy of Christ or of the Kingdom of God.
 We have substituted a religious formula in place of worthy behavior as the means whereby we please God and are saved into His Kingdom.

 Yet you have a few people in Sardis who have not soiled their clothes.
 They will walk with me, dressed in white, for they are worthy.
 (Revelation 3:4)